 In Lystra, there was no Jewish synagogue, though a few Jews were living in the town.
-Many of the inhabitants of Lystra worshipped at a temple dedicated to Jupiter.
+Many of the inhabitants of Lystra worshiped at a temple dedicated to Jupiter.
 When Paul and Barnabas appeared in the town and, gathering the Lystrians about them, explained the simple truths of the gospel, many sought to connect these doctrines with their own superstitious belief in the worship of Jupiter.

 The Wonderful Works of God

-The apostles endeavoured to impart to these idolaters a knowledge of God the Creator and of His Son, the Saviour of the human race.
+The apostles endeavored to impart to these idolaters a knowledge of God the Creator and His Son, the Saviour of the human race.
 They first directed attention to the wonderful works of God—the sun, the moon, and the stars, the beautiful order of the recurring seasons, the mighty snow-capped mountains, the lofty trees, and other varied wonders of nature, which showed a skill beyond human comprehension.
 Through these works of the Almighty, the apostles led the minds of the heathen to a contemplation of the great Ruler of the universe.

 Paul and Barnabas Preached the Gospel